KAZAKHSTAN: Muslim faces closed trial in Shymkent

 Makhamatov has been in detention since mid-December 2018, when the Kazakh authorities succeeded in forcibly returning him from Saudi Arabia, where he and his family had lived for about 20 years (see below).

-The National Security Committee (KNB) secret police launched the case and undertook the initial investigation.
-The KNB had been seeking to extradite and prosecute Makhamatov since 2016, and commissioned at least three "expert analyses" of his comments on Islam (see below).
+The National Security Committee (NSC) secret police launched the case and undertook the initial investigation.
+The NSC had been seeking to extradite and prosecute Makhamatov since 2016, and commissioned at least three "expert analyses" of his comments on Islam (see below).

-During the pre-trial investigation, KNB investigator Lieutenant-Colonel Abzal Sarsebayev repeatedly refused to discuss with Forum 18 why the Kazakh authorities wanted Makhamatov's return and why he thinks he is guilty (see below).
+During the pre-trial investigation, NSC investigator Lieutenant-Colonel Abzal Sarsebayev repeatedly refused to discuss with Forum 18 why the Kazakh authorities wanted Makhamatov's return and why he thinks he is guilty (see below).

 If convicted, Makhamatov is also likely to be added to the Finance Ministry Financial Monitoring Committee List of individuals "connected with the financing of terrorism or extremism".
 Being added to the List means that any bank accounts an individual may have are blocked with no further legal process.
 Their families are allowed to withdraw only small amounts for daily living if they do not have other sources of income.
 Individuals remain on the Financial Monitoring Committee List for six or eight years after their sentence has expired.